Department: English

 We have chosen AQA as our examination board.
 The specifications give us the freedom to develop and tailor our own content, inject our own creativity and teach in a way that brings enjoyment to all students.

 Catholic social teaching is concerned with global social issues, and the Church’s stance is to tackle the issues and find a way to resolve them.
-There are a number of areas within our curriculum where students are exposed to these issues and the Catholic view point can be discussed
+There are a number of areas within our curriculum where students are exposed to these issues, and the Catholic viewpoint can be discussed.

 For example:

-2) Peace :The concept of peace can be observed in multiple areas of the English curriculum – especially that of our Y9 War Poetry unit.
-This offers students a real opportunity to ………..click to continue
+2) Peace: The concept of peace can be observed in multiple areas of the English curriculum – especially that of our Y9 War Poetry unit.
+This offers students a real opportunity to understand and reflect on different male and female perspectives, as well as different poetic styles, during both historic and more modern conflicts.
+A plethora of poems are chosen to extend our understanding and exploration of central themes of conflict, and why peace and harmony can be achieved through unity.

 To increase a student’s understanding of Catholic Social Teaching